jesshaines/azure-powershell/src/KeyVault/KeyVault/help/Undo-AzKeyVaultRemoval.md

 The **Undo-AzKeyVaultRemoval** cmdlet will recover a previously deleted key vault.
 The recovered vault will be active after recovery

+The **Undo-AzKeyVaultRemovalManagedHSM** cmdlet will recover a previously deleted managed HSM...

 ## EXAMPLES

 ### Example 1